ianmilliken/mpc/site/content/work/sundale-case-study.md

     to the elderly.
 Sundale have been running a successful organisation spanning over 5 decades, however they were lacking in an online/digital capacity.

-    Sundale engaged with MPC mid-2017 to develop and build a comprehensive website for one of their new communities.
-MPC were then further engaged by Sundale in November 2017 to begin planning a Christmas event to capitalise on attendees and convert them into sales.
+    Sundale engaged with Marketplace mid-2017 to develop and build a comprehensive website for one of their new communities.
+Marketplace were then further engaged by Sundale in November 2017 to begin planning a Christmas event to capitalise on attendees and convert them into sales.
 service_list:
   - service: Half-day Strategy Workshop
   - service: Digital Marketing